 |Pre-configured support for||

 |Completely Free||There is no cost associated with any of the core features on OBS Studio.
 Only certain third-party plugins will cost you anything, and the core of OBS Studio is so feature-complete that only very few of you will ever need those plugins.|

 The biggest reason against choosing OBS Studio is that it has evolved into something that isn’t super intuitive for a complete beginner to figure out.
-There is an astonishing number of features, and a novice is very likely to be overwhelmed when first opening up the software.
+It’s UI design feels a little bit dated, there is an astonishing number of features, and a novice is very likely to be overwhelmed when first opening up the software.
 I mean, there is a reason EposVox made The OBS Master Class that turned out to be over Five Hours long.
 There is a lot to unpack.